HouseTrip/housetrip.github.com/_posts/2013-04-19-mysql-order-by-null.md

 author_url: http://github.com/marcusleemitchell
 author_avatar: http://www.gravatar.com/avatar/c0afdc1c900a8f7b429f786507e19758?s=36
 ---
-Whe using EXPLAIN to find the finer details of what is going on under the hood, you will surely come across this,
+When using EXPLAIN to find the finer details of what is going on under the hood, you will surely come across this,

 {% highlight mysql %}
   Using where; Using temporary; Using filesort
 {% endhighlight %}

 or some combination like that.
 The important one things to notice here are `temporary` and `filesort`.
-Fixing `temporary` requires carefully defining indices, more on that suject can be found [in the MySQL docs](http://dev.mysql.com/doc/refman/5.0/en/multiple-column-indexes.html).
+Fixing `temporary` requires carefully defining indices, more on that subject can be found [in the MySQL docs](http://dev.mysql.com/doc/refman/5.0/en/multiple-column-indexes.html).
 Fixing the `filesort`, (especially when your SQL is abstracted by something like ActiveRecord) can be a little more tricky.
-The here problem comes from using ` ... :group => "[column]" ` in our scope, for example.
+The problem comes from using ` ... :group => "[column]" ` in our scope, for example.

 {% highlight ruby %}
   Booking.all(